sdaza/survey-methods/readme.md

 There will be 2-3 practice exercises.
 Sometimes, they will serve as the foundation for class discussions.

-### Final project
+### Final assigment

-This project requires you to write a brief proposal to conduct a survey.
-I will provide a detailed description of the proyect at least three weeks before the project is due.
-You must work independently on this project.
+The final assignment will be a comprehensive task that covers the majority of the class material and involves coding.
+It is important to note that you are expected to work on this project independently.

 ## Format